-Therefore, to support transparency and consent to disclosure, if a health plan or its agent publishes a Companion Guide covering the X12 v5010X318 834 transaction, the generated disclosure language must be included in the Companion Guide Appendix and appropriately appear in the table of contents to allow for ease of access.
+The information indicated for exchange through the X12 v5010X318 834 is facilitated using the CORE Benefit Enrollment and Maintenance Data Content Rule.
+Although the information is collected according the to the requirements of the referenced rule and, as such, members are provided the disclosure language - in the interest of full transparency and maximizing opportunities for member consent, if a health plan or its agent publishes a Companion Guide covering the X12 v5010X318 834 transaction, the generated disclosure language must be included in the Companion Guide Appendix and appropriately appear in the table of contents to allow for ease of access.
+This requirement is purposefully redundant to augment disclosure and consent processes.

-4.8 Minimum Monthly Requirement to Send Roster
+4.8.
+Minimum Monthly Requirement to Send Roster

-A CORE-certified health plan and its agent must send (or make available for pick-up) an updated patient roster via the X12 v5010X318 834 transaction to those providers for whom a value-based contract is in effect at least once per month.
+A CORE-certified health plan and its agent must send or make available for pick-up an updated patient roster via the X12 v5010X318 834 transaction to those providers for whom a value-based contract is in effect at least once per month.
 An updated roster removes patients no longer attributed to provider and adds new patients attributed to the provider since last transaction with effective dates of attribution included and new effective dates for attributed patients where applicable.
 The timing of the receipt of the X12 v5010X318 834 transaction by the provider is to be determined by trading partner agreement to support the business needs of both parties.

-5 Conformance Requirements
+5. Conformance Requirements